3D-conductive pathway written on leather for highly sensitive and durable electronic whisker†

-Printing methods are potential strategies to realize the fabrication of flexible electronics in large scale with low cost, which have been widely adopted to fabricate flexible electronic whisker (e-whisker).
+Printing methods are potential strategies to realize the fabrication of flexible electronics on a large scale with low cost, and have been widely adopted to fabricate flexible electronic whiskers (e-whiskers).
 However, the sensors fabricated by these methods are typically fragile to surface damage as their conductive pattern is exposed on the surface.
-Here, conductive ink formed by zero-dimensional conductive nanomaterials is written on leather to fabricate leather-based e-whisker.
-Owing to the porosity of leather, the ink can permeate into leather and form a three-dimensional conductive pathway in it.
-The good mechanical properties and special structure of leather enable the sensor to have good performance in tape test, abrasion test and washing test.
-Furthermore, when scanning the surface of a substrate, the leather-based e-whisker is sensitive enough to detect a height difference of 50 μm, which make it capable of surface texture detection, spatial distribution mapping, and wind mapping, etc.
+Here, conductive ink formed by zero-dimensional conductive nanomaterials, is used to write on leather to fabricate a leather-based e-whisker.
+Owing to the porosity of leather, the ink can permeate into the leather and form a three-dimensional conductive pathway.
+The good mechanical properties and special structure of leather enable the sensor to have good performance in tape tests, abrasion tests and washing tests.
+Furthermore, when scanning the surface of a substrate, the leather-based e-whisker is sensitive enough to detect a height difference of 50 μm, which makes it capable of surface texture detection, spatial distribution mapping, and wind mapping, etc.